milankinen/cuic/doc/queries.md

   (fill-text "Bio" "tsers!")))
 ```

-## Naming nodes
+## Naming elements

-Naming nodes is entirely optional, although it greatly improves the debugging
+Naming elements is entirely optional, although it greatly improves the debugging
 in case of failures.
-If, for example, the clicked node is not visible, `cuic`
+If, for example, the clicked element is not visible, `cuic`
-throws an exception using node's selector in the error message.
+throws an exception using element's selector in the error message.
 If selector is
 complex or queried from the context (see above), the error message might be hard
 to interpret from e.g. CI output.